ChenchenZheng/attack_on_titan_api/README.md

 ![](https://travis-ci.com/ChenchenZheng/attack_on_titan_api.svg?branch=master)

 [AttackOnTitanApi](https://api-attack-on-titan.herokuapp.com/) is a free, easy-to-use and open-source API for anime Attack on Titan built with Ruby on Rails.
+It provides a list of all characters and titans in anime Attack on Titan.
 ## Usage
-[AttackOnTitanApi](https://api-attack-on-titan.herokuapp.com/) provides a list of all characters and titans in anime Attack on Titan.

 Here are some examples:
 ### If you want to get all characters
 ```